VAQ-135: 2010s

+2020s

 On February 12th 2025, an EA-18G BuNo 166855, crashed into the San Diego Bay right next to Naval Air Station North Island.
 Both pilots ejected safely and only suffered minor injuries.
 The aircraft involved in the accident was the squadrons "CAG" jet.

+In March 2026, VAQ-135 and their E/A-18Gs were deployed to the Middle East within Operation Epic Fury against Iran.
+VAQ-135 jets were noted transiting the Atlantic via Lajes Air Base.